khuaulme/AtlasSearchStore/README.md

 <h3>API Points of Integration</h3>
 This application is hosted entirely on Realm and calls 2 API endpoints:

- * getProducts in the Home.js page
+ * getProductsEndpoint in the Home.js page on line 24
- * Suggestions_AC_Endpoint, used for autocompleted product names, in the Header.js component.
+ * Suggestions_AC_Endpoint, used for autocompleted product names, in the Header.js component on line 17.

 <p><em>Currently this app is not suitable for mobile, but feel free to send a PR.</em> 😊</p>